iceBear67/mnbt/README.md

 @snbt.parse_token("hello").all(it => it is @snbt.SNBTToken)
 ```

-Unfortunately, parsing SNBT into NBTTags in stream aren't supported, which means you will need to
+Unfortunately, parsing SNBT into NBTTags in stream mode isn't supported, which means you will need to
 collect all these tokens before parsing tags.
-This is due to the complex nature of `Iter` s.

 Contributions are always welcome!